Riyum/termcs/README.md

 ## Features

 * Price and 24H statistics updates for all BUSD/USDT pairs at Binance
+  - Real-time price
+  - Statistics update every 60 seconds
   - Choose to show BUSD or USDT or both pairs
-  - Price update every 3 seconds
-  - Statistics update every 60 seconds
   - UP/DOWN/BEAR/BULL pairs are excluded from the table
 * Search the table with regex compatible patterns
 * Full/mini table mode